Fellows of the Surgical Infection Society (FSIS)

 MD, MPH, FACS, FCS(ECSA), FSIS

-Jennifer Rickard, MD, MPH is an Associate Professor of Surgery at University of Minnesota with a clinical focus is on trauma, surgical critical care and emergency general surgery.
+Jennifer Rickard, MD, MPH, FSIS, is an Associate Professor of Surgery at University of Minnesota with a clinical focus is on trauma, surgical critical care and emergency general surgery.
 Dr. Rickard completed her surgery residency at Rush University.
 She completed the Paul Farmer Global Surgery Fellowship and a Surgical Critical Care Fellowship at University of Minnesota.
 She is a Fellow of the American College of Surgeons and serves on the ACS H.O.P .E. committee.

 She is an NIH funded investigator with over 100 publications.
 She has spoken at multiple national and international conferences with a focus on global health and surgical infections.
 She is currently on the editorial board for Surgical Infections.